 A lot of this will also depend on the specific type of tree – for example, a birch tree is quite thin and does not grow as large as some other types, meaning it will be much easier and cheaper to remove than a fully-grown oak tree.

 Factor 2: The number of trees

-It may be that you need multiple trees cutting down, but more trees will inevitably mean more fees.
+It may be that you need multiple trees cut down, but more trees will inevitably mean more fees.
 When you get a quote for tree removal, make sure that you’re clear on how many trees have to be removed – otherwise, you may end up being surprised by a significantly higher cost.
 This also helps the company prepare for a long day, which will again impact the price.